Diving atFrance Park (United States)

 Recommended Dive Suit

 Because recent water temperature readings are not available for France Park, the guidance below is based mainly on current air conditions and seasonal expectations.
-Current surface air temperatures are roughly 18°C (64°F).
+Current surface air temperatures are roughly 22°C (71°F).

-Based on regional estimates and current weather, the likely required exposure protection is a 5mm or thicker wetsuit.
+Based on regional estimates and current weather, the likely required exposure protection is a 3-5mm wetsuit.
 Note that local currents and upwellings can alter this.
-Dive depth and duration can significantly affect perceived warmth.
-Surface intervals may feel noticeably cooler once you exit the water.
+Surface intervals may feel cooler.
+Many experienced divers adjust their exposure protection depending on the type of dive planned.
 Divers planning trips later in the week may want to consider bringing a slightly warmer suit.

 Marine Life at France Park